SamiPerttu/fundsp/FUTURE.md

 - More physical models.
 Karplus-Strong exists already; figure out if it could be improved somehow.
 - Dynamic bypass wrapper that bypasses a node when input and output levels drop low enough.
 - Improve basic effects implemented in graph notation such as `reverb` (e.g., early reflections), `chorus`, `flanger` and `phaser`.
-- Some kind of parameter system that works with both `AudioNode` and `AudioUnit` systems.
-At its simplest, it could be a key-value system with a fixed set of keys.
 - More sound generators in the `gen` module.
 - Improve or replace the drum sounds in the library.
 - Real-time safe sound server that uses `cpal`.
 It could have a static set of read/write channels for rendering audio, including hardware channels.